Audiometric testing service info

-Yes, we can bother people about their hearing anywhere in the UK, and no, we do not charge for travel.
-We schedule work around a region at a time so if we have one day in say Newcastle, we will group other jobs so the technician works in maybe Nottingham, Leeds, Newcastle and Hull in the week, meaning he isn’t traveling far from site to site.
+Yes, we can annoy people about their hearing anywhere in the UK, and no, we do not charge for travel.
+We schedule audiometric testing work around a region so if we have one day in Newcastle we will group other jobs so the technician works in maybe Nottingham, Leeds, Newcastle and Hull in the same week, meaning the travel isn’t far from site to site.
 In 2019 we have worked from the the Isle of Wight to Northern Ireland, Kent to Inverness.

 Do we cover shifts and do we charge for it?

 Yes and no is the short answer.
 We happily cover shifts and no, we don’t charge extra for ‘out of hours’ testing.

 For smaller jobs we will just adjust the technician’s working days so all shifts are covered.